sergiojulio/mastodon-stream-nlp-data-analysis/README.md

 # Mastodon Stream NPL Data Analysis P2

-This repository contains source files for mastodon stream npl polarity analysis.
-I built an end-to-end batch pipeline keeping all simple and understable.
-There are two ways to generate streaming data: first one you must have a mastodon account and get an AccessToken (is free).
-The second way is generating a fake stream of data (included in this files).
-Either way you will be able to run the pipeline to see how these services work together.
+This repository contains source files for Mastodon stream NLP polarity analysis.
+I built an end-to-end batch pipeline, keeping everything simple and understandable.
+There are two ways to generate streaming data:

+1. Using a Mastodon account and obtaining an AccessToken (it's free).
+2. Generating a fake stream of data (included in these files).

+Either way, you will be able to run the pipeline and observe how these services work together.

 ## Architecture